championshuttler/BitSee/README.md

 1. Go to a website that mentions a Bitcoin address.
 2. You'll see a small info icon next to the Bitcoin address.
 Click it.

+If you like it , you can contribute to my Bitcoin Address ;)